SCI-COM-E 2025

 Philipp Schrögel

 Philipp Schrögel is a science communication researcher and practitioner with a background in physics.
-He earned his TU Chemitz, where he focuses on science communication, particularly in dialogue and participation, citizen science, creative forms of science communication, art and science collaborations, science comics, and serious gaming.
+He is affiliated with TU Chemnitz, where he focuses on science communication, particularly in dialogue and participation, citizen science, creative forms of science communication, art and science collaborations, science comics, and serious gaming.

 Sascha Vogel